The best boxing-magazine in Japan!

 But Yamaguchi, who is gunning for his second world title challenge sometime around the turn of the year, recovered quickly and piled up points during the middle rounds with his rapid left-right combination blows and quick movement.

-‘’I was nervous.
+In the 12th and final round, Masuda, 28, came out swinging right hooks.
+But Yamaguchi escaped with list agile movement and exchanged blows toe-to-toe toward the end of the fight. ‘’I was nervous.
 While I got hit a good shot in the first round, somehow I was able to rebound in the ensuing rounds.
 But I could not turn in the kind of performance I did during training,’’ Yamaguchi reflected.

 With the victory, Yamaguchi improved his record to 15 wins, including seven knockouts, against three losses and two draws, while Masuda fell to 18-3 with 3 KOs.